-My top recommended kalimba is the Newlam Kalimba, with its well-rounded design and good sound quality.
+My top recommended Kalimba is the Newlam Kalimba, with its well-rounded design and good sound quality.
 Besides its competitive price, it has lovely details such as the smooth hand rests on the sides for a more comfortable playing experience.

 The entire instrument is handcrafted from Koa wood, known for its acoustic qualities.
-There is a hand-painted mandala-style decoration around the soundhole which adds to the elegant looks with the natural solid wood color of the instrument.
+There is a hand-painted mandala-style decoration around the soundhole which adds to the elegant look with the natural solid wood color of the instrument.

 The package includes a nice portable carry pouch, tuning hammer, instruction booklet, finger covers, cleaning cloth as well as red and green learning stickers.

-2. Luvay Kalimba
+2. MIAOYIN Kalimba

 3. GECKO Kalimba

 The best thing about the Gecko Kalimba is its design and style, which are highly appealing compared to other Kalimba models on this particular list.
 Its attractive design, as well as packaging, will provide you with a luxurious feel.

 The main reason for delicacy is due to handmade construction.
 It comes from high-end mahogany, making the body robust and creating a perfect resonance.
 At the same time, tines come from ore steel, and these two materials in combination create a bright and clean sound.

 The price is moderate when compared with others on this list, and you will get a hard case EVA Kalimba box so that you can protect your investment as soon as you start traveling with it.